surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

     Athlon XP or better)
   - VST-compatible host application

-Make sure you install it in a directory in which your host application will search for VST plug-ins.
+Make sure you install *Surge* in a directory in which your host application will search for VST plug-ins.
 There is usually a directory named `vstplugins` created by the host application for this purpose. (see your host application's documentation for more information)